WilliamTjonndal/IT3212/assignment3/Group 25.md

 <p align="center">
 <img src="img/comparison_fi_svm.png" width="800"/><br>
-<em>Figure 20: Feature importances for SVM with RBF kernel</em>
+<em>Figure 20: Feature importance for SVM with RBF kernel</em>
 </p>

-In figure 19 we can see that the SVM model performes almost as well as random forest.
+In figure 19 we can see that the SVM model performs almost as well as random forest.
 It achieved an accuracy of 76.6% and predicts graduate and dropout correctly a majority of the time, but struggles to predict enrolled like most of the previous models.

 When we estimated feature importance it revealed that also SVM relies on mostly the same features to make its predictions.
 The most important being the curricular features.
-In figure 20 we also see, with comparison to the previous models, the addition of debtor, gender, displaced, scholarship holder, and a father's qualification feature as a model's top feature importances.
+In figure 20 we also see, with comparison to the previous models, the addition of debtor, gender, displaced, scholarship holder, and a father's qualification feature as a model's top feature importance.
 Here we notice that features not related to academic performances, albeit not as important, do contribute to model's predictions.

 <p align="center">
 <img src="img/comparison_cm_mlp.png" width="400"/><br>